 4.1 Rationale

-Distributed ledgers can be considered as permissioned or permissionless, regarding the requirements for a node to be approved to validate the transactions and record them on the ledger.
-While permissionless ledgers are the ones that have received most attention from the general public (with the paradigmatic example of Bitcoin), permissioned distributed ledgers are the ones best qualified to address most of the use cases of interest to the industry and governmental institutions.
-The main reasons for this are related to both technical (cost and delay of the recording of a transaction, cost of the consensus algorithm, fairness properties among participants…) and legal (support from external legal agreements, regulatory enforcement in critical sectors…).
-The ISG PDL will start from already available experiences in the field of permissioned distributed ledgers, seeking for the definition of open and well-known operational mechanisms to:

-Validate participant nodes.

-Scale up ledgers to accommodate more nodes at reasonable throughput.

-Decide consensus among the participant nodes.

-Publish and execute operations regarding the recorded transactions.

-Facilitate the automation of node management and operation.

-Improve security of ledgers during both their design and operation

-Communicate events relative to node operation.

-Establish trusted links among different ledgers using these mechanisms

-Any given PoC demonstration event impacts its immediate audience, but the cumulative set of PoC demonstration events provides a measure of industry impact from these PDL concepts.
+The ISG PDL is committed to start from already available experiences in the field of permissioned distributed ledgers, leveraging on them, amnd seeking for the definition of open and well-known operational mechanisms to validate, scale, build consensus, operate, automate, assure, manage events these infrastructures.
+A key element of the intented group activity is related to the execution of proof-of-concept demonstrations.
+While any given PoC demonstration event impacts its immediate audience, it is expected the cumulative set of PoC demonstration events provides a measure of industry impact from these PDL concepts.

-The PoCs shall be scoped taking the PDL use cases as a working basis and address the technical challenges and approaches being progressed.4.2 Call for PoCs
+These PoCs shall be scoped taking the PDL use cases as a working basis and address the technical challenges and approaches being progressed.
+This framework outlines:

+rationale for PDL ISG PoCs;

+PDL ISG PoC process;

+submission, format and criteria for PDL ISG PoC Proposals;

+review and acceptance criteria of PoC Proposals;

+PDL ISG PoC Report format and requirements;

+ETSI support for PoC team.

+4.2 Call for PoCs

-The ETSI PDL ISG calls for PoC proposals during the life of the ISG.
+The ETSI PDL ISG calls for PoC proposals during the lifetime of the ISG.
 Details will be made publicly available on the ETSI PDL ISG portal.

 4.3 PDL ISG PoC Proposal Submission

-PoC Team formation is beyond the scope of the PDL ISG.
-The PoC Team shall prepare an PDL ISG PoC Proposal according to the PDL ISG PoC Proposal template in clause A.1.
+PoC team formation is beyond the scope of the PDL ISG.
+The PoC team shall prepare an PDL ISG PoC Proposal according to the PDL ISG PoC Proposal template in clause A.1.
 The PoC Proposal shall be submitted to the PDL ISG as a contribution uploaded on the ETSI Portal and a link to the contribution shall be sent by the PDL PoC Review Team to the dedicated e-mail distribution list 'ISG_PDL@LIST.ETSI.ORG' with [PDL ISG PoC Proposal] in the subject line.

 4.4 PDL ISG PoC Proposal Review